MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage-download.md

 # Download and install SqlPackage

 SqlPackage runs on Windows, macOS, and Linux, and is available to install through `dotnet tool` or as a standalone zip download.
+For details about the latest release, see the [release notes](release-notes-sqlpackage.md).

 - **Version number:** 162.2.111
 - **Build number:** 162.2.111.2
 - **Release date:** February 27, 2024

-For details about the latest release, see the [release notes](release-notes-sqlpackage.md).
+SqlPackage is developed and released for both .NET and .NET Framework.
+The .NET SqlPackage releases benefit from the continual advances to the performance and scalability of .NET as part of the [focus on for modern applications](/dotnet/core/introduction#net-ecosystem), contrasting to the maintenance support of .NET Framework for Windows.
+Installing the .NET SqlPackage version is recommended via the [convenient `dotnet tool` method](#installation-cross-platform), which is cross-platform and easy to update, or via the [portable self-contained .zip download](#installation-file-download-alternative).
+The .NET Framework version is only available as a [.msi Windows installer](#windows-net-framework).

 > [!NOTE]
 > SqlPackage version numbering has been adjusted to better reflect the DacFx build number it is associated with.
 Previously, SqlPackage had a distinct version number (19) and build number (160.x).
 Beginning with version 161, the version number of SqlPackage will match the DacFx version number it is associated with (eg 162.0.52).